-Inspect the container of the XI4 for any evidence of shipping damage.
+Inspect the shipping container for any evidence of shipping damage.
 If any damage exists, notify the shipping carrier immediately.

-Remove the packing list from the XI4 container.
+Remove the packing list from the shipping container.
 Make sure that all the items specified on the packing list are contained within the package.

-The documentation for the XI4 is on the included installation device.
+The documentation for the controller is on the included installation device.
 The documents include manuals, interconnection drawings, and other documentation pertaining to the system.
 Save this information for future reference.
-Additional information about the system is provided on the Serial and Power labels that are placed on the XI4 chassis.
+Additional information about the system is provided on the Serial and Power labels that are placed on the chassis.